-Students must complete the following requirements to successfully complete the degree requirements for the Doctor of Physical Therapy Degree:
+Students must complete the following requirements to successfully complete the degree requirements for the DPT Degree:

-Didactic Courses: DPT 5010, DPT 5100, DPT 5110, DPT 5120, DPT 5140, DPT 5160, DPT 5180, DPT 5200, DPT 5220, DPT 5300, DPT 5400, DPT 5520, DPT 5540, DPT 5560, DPT 5600, DPT 5710, DPT 5800, DPT 5850, DPT 5900, DPT 6010, DPT 6030, DPT 6110, DPT 6120, DPT 6130, DPT 6220, DPT 6300, DPT 6320, DPT 6400, DPT 6500, DPT 6600, DPT 6700, DPT 6800, DPT 6820, DPT 6840, DPT 7100, DPT 7130, DPT 7200, DPT 7300, DPT 7500, and DPT 7600Clinical Courses: DPT 6900, DPT 6920, DPT 6940, DPT 7700, and DPT 7720
+Didactic Courses: DPT 5010, DPT 5100, DPT 5110, DPT 5120, DPT 5140, DPT 5160, DPT 5180, DPT 5200, DPT 5220, DPT 5300, DPT 5400, DPT 5520, DPT 5540, DPT 5560, DPT 5600, DPT 5710, DPT 5800, DPT 5850, DPT 5900, DPT 6010, DPT 6020, DPT 6110, DPT 6120, DPT 6130, DPT 6220, DPT 6300, DPT 6320, DPT 6400, DPT 6500, DPT 6600, DPT 6700, DPT 6800, DPT 6820, DPT 7100, DPT 7130, DPT 7200, DPT 7240, DPT 7300, DPT 7500, and DPT 7600

+Clinical Courses: DPT 6900, DPT 6920, DPT 6940, DPT 7700, and DPT 7720

 Physical therapy is an intellectually, physically, and psychologically demanding profession.
 It is during the rigorous three-year curriculum that the student develops the qualities needed to practice physical therapy.
 The qualities include the foundation of knowledge, attitudes, skills, and behaviors needed throughout the physical therapist's professional career.
-These abilities are described in the DPT Program's policy on Professional Behavior and Essential Functions (Refer to section 11).
+These abilities are described in the DPT Program's policy on Professional Behavior and Essential Functions (Refer to DPT Student Handbook pages 49 and 52, respectively).
 The ability to perform these skills and utilize these abilities provides the framework for the safe practice of physical therapy.
 Therefore, students must be able to successfully complete, with or without reasonable accommodation, all required components of the curriculum, including the Professional Behavior and Essential Functions.

 - 1. Completion of all didactic courses with a minimum GPA of a 2.800. - 2.
-Successful completion of all clinical education courses with a grade of PASS. - 3.
+Successful completion of all clinical education courses. - 3.
 Complete all courses within the maximum timeframe of 150% of the length of the program in years (i.e., 4.5 years). - 4.
 Good standing in character, conduct, and ability as described in the Professional Behavior and Essential Functions Policy. - 5.
 Meeting all financial obligations to the University. - 6.
 Completion of all program requirements (example: professional meeting attendance, etc.). - 7.
 Recommended by the faculty for graduation.

-Recommendation for the Doctor of Physical Therapy Degree is a discretionary right residing with the faculty and administration of Methodist University, Department of Physical Therapy, School of Health Sciences, and School of Graduate Studies, but shall not be withheld arbitrarily.
-There is no contract, stated or implied, between Methodist University, Department of Physical Therapy, School of Health Sciences, and/or School of Graduate Studies and the student guaranteeing that a degree or certificate will be conferred at any stated time, if at all.
+Recommendation for the Doctor of Physical Therapy Degree is a discretionary right residing with the faculty and administration of Methodist University, Department of Physical Therapy, and School of Health Sciences, but shall not be withheld arbitrarily.
+There is no contract, stated or implied, between Methodist University, Department of Physical Therapy, and/or School of Health Sciences, and the student guaranteeing that a degree or certificate will be conferred at any stated time, if at all.